denisecase/denisecase.github.io/academic.md

 ---

 <p class="message">
-  As an Assistant Professor at <a href="http://www.nwmissouri.edu/"> Northwest Missouri State University</a>, I teach advanced data systems, professional development, and graduate directed projects.
+  As an Assistant Professor at <a href="http://www.nwmissouri.edu/"> Northwest Missouri State University</a>, I teach advanced data systems, programming and application development, project management, and graduate directed projects.

   We offer a variety of <a href="http://www.nwmissouri.edu/mathcsis/programs/index.htm">Bachelors and Masters degrees</a> in some of the <a href="http://www.stemedcoalition.org/wp-content/uploads/2010/05/BLS-STEM-Jobs-report-spring-2014.pdf">highest demand fields</a> - <a href="https://ssb.nwmissouri.edu/pls/PRODDAD/nwcrse.P_Showschedule">click here to take a look at our courses</a>!
     <br><br>